Sibiu General Information

-Cisnadie was mentioned for the first time in a document from the year 1204 under the name "Rivetel."
+Cisnădie was mentioned for the first time in a document from the year 1204 under the name "Rivetel."
 In the 12th century Saxon colonists settled here and in 1323, the German name Heltau is mentioned.
 During the centuries, the town flourished, particularly the guilds of sicklesmiths and wool weavers.
 Weaving remained the traditional occupation of the townspeople until the 20th century, when large textile factories were built.
 The Textile Museum (Expozitia Muzeala "Istoricul Industriei Textile") has a comprehensive coverage of this local industry.
 The museum, located at Str.
 Apararii 2 is open Mon. – Sat.
-8:00am to 4:00pm.
+8 a.m. to 4 p.m.

 The most important architectural site is the Cisnadie Fortified Church located in the town centre.
 A climb to the belfry offers a super view of Cisnadie's red rooftops and courtyards, while in the distance, nestled at the foot of the Cindrel Mountains, you can catch a glimpse of Cisnadiaora.

-Where: 2 miles from Cisnadie and 8 miles from Sibiu
+Where: 2 miles west of Cisnădie and 8 miles south Sibiu

-Cisnadioara has a Romanesque church dating from 1223 and a citadel on top of a high hill above the village which frequently withstood Tatar attacks.
+Cisnădioara is home to a historic Romanesque church dating from 1223 and a citadel, on the top a a high hill, which frequently withstood Tatar attacks.
 The villagers often took cover in the citadel, which they defended by hurtling down rocks which had been carried into the citadel by aspiring husbands.
 It was believed that no young man was marriage-worthy until he had carried a heavy rock from the riverbed up the steep track.
 In the centre of Cisnadioara stands an old baroque church.
 The local village museum contains an attractive collection of artifacts and tools from Saxon households.

 Where: 12 miles south west of Sibiu

-Bus line #22 from Sibiu Gara (the railway station) with a stop at Rasinari
+How to get to Păltiniș: Bus #22 from Sibiu Gara (the railway station) with a stop at Rășinari

 Where: 25 miles southeast of Sibiu

-Some 25 miles east of Sibiu, DN7C (national road 7C), also known as the Transfagarasan Highway, branches off the road to Brasov, heading straight for the towering Fagaras Mountain range.
+25 miles east of Sibiu, DN7C (national road 7C), also known as the Transfăgărășan road, branches off the road to Brasov, heading straight for the towering Făgăraș Mountain range.
 This two-lane road, the highest paved road in the country (6,673 ft; 2,034 m), connects the two historic regions of Transylvania and Walachia, namely the cities of Sibiu and Pitesti.
 The road, built across the Fagaras Mountains (part of the southern Carpathians, the highest mountains in Romania), makes for a perfect weekend trip from Sibiu (or even a very long day trip) if you have your own transportation, offering breath-taking views around every one of its many twists and turns.

 It has more tunnels and viaducts than any other road in Romania.
 In the vicinity of the highest point, at Lake Balea (Balea Lac), the road passes through Romania's longest road tunnel (about 2880 ft; 900 m), connecting the north and south valleys.
 The difference between the two sides is stunning.
 While on the northern side the landscape is barren and alpine as the road makes its way up an amazing glacial valley, on the southern side the road drops gradually through pleasant green scenery.
 If you will continue your journey on the south side towards Pitesti, you can make a stop at the beautiful Vidraru Lake & Dam, the (real) Dracula Castle ruins at Poienari and Curtea de Arges Monastery.